reynoldsbrent/AdventuresTracked/README.md

     - Add any trips and trip details that you want.
 ## How to Use the Web App
 - You can click the Get Started button on the home page to bring you to the Sign in page
-- Signin or create a new user
+- Sign in or create a new user
 - Add trips on the next page
 - For each trip, you can click on the trip name which will take you to the trip details page
 - Add any trip legs and journals that you wish!